 Working from home is a balancing act of responsibilities, a tricky exercise in flexibility and focus.
 However, with over 70 percent of the country working at home at least some of the time, it’s becoming increasingly important to know how to do it well.
 Thus, your home office should be comfortable, but not too relaxing.
 It should be functional, but with boundaries.
 And, you’ll want it to be warm and welcoming, but not distracting.
 Listening to your body, your mind, and your heart will not only facilitate a healthy home work environment, but it will also foster productivity and overall well-being.

-Think about the nature of your work.
+Think about the nature of your work as the effect on your body depends completely on where you work.
+If you work from home then you need a computer system that fits your needs.
+But if you work in a factory then the best thing that you can do for your body is to consider something like rugged industrial keyboards in an integrated computing system as this will help you have a calmer working experience and not put too much pressure on your body if you work in a factory.
+However, many people wouldn’t consider this as most people just work in an office with a simple laptop.
 Many of us don’t consider the toll that office work takes on our bodies until we simply can’t ignore it.
 Stagnant working positions such as sitting, typing, and staring at computer screens all day puts unnecessary stress on your body, often in the form of pain.
 Pain precipitates lost or restricted time in the office, reducing productivity and increasing frustration.
 The good news is, there are a variety of ways to mediate this before it becomes a serious problem.

 Start with your chair.
 Your chair should be ergonomic, meaning that it promotes both efficiency and comfort.
 It should be adjustable in all aspects, while also providing lumbar support.
 Movement is key—you don’t want your chair to force you to stay in the same position for hours on end.
 Consider using an exercise ball; you can use the ball all on its own, or you can choose from a variety of bases.
 Ball chairs keep you active while you’re sitting and promote good posture.
 Similarly, you’ll want a desk that is flexible.
 Desks with adjustable heights allow you to move from a sitting to standing position, or somewhere in between.
 Using an adjustable desk allows you to use chairs with multiple heights and functionality, allowing you to keep moving while you work.
 Be comprehensive—you’ll want to pair these adjustable furniture choices with footrests and anti-fatigue mats so that you don’t put unnecessary pressure on your body.